KerrySteele-Jones/MyWork/submissions/readme.md

 👩🏽‍💻 Sort out page alignment so content is the middle and aligns with Nav Bar (that needs sorting too)

 👩🏽‍💻 Finish styling Links to blogs (will link to original website)

+👩🏽‍💻 Finish doing all of the other styling bits